 (New Executive Committee members are indicated in bold letters)

-“MVRPC is pleased to have Miami County Commissioner, John “Bud” O’Brien, serving as the chair of our Board of Directors.
-He was born and raised in the Miami Valley region and has been active in public service for many years,” remarked Brian O. Martin, AICP, Executive Director of the Miami Valley Regional Planning Commission.
+“MVRPC is pleased to have Centerville City Council member, John Beals, serving as the chair of our Board of Directors.
+John graduated from Miamisburg City Schools and The Ohio State University.
+He retired from a 50-year career as a civil engineer, but continues to hold his licenses as a professional engineer and land surveyor in Ohio, Kentucky, and Indiana.
+John has been active in public service for many years and brings a wealth of knowledge to the table,” remarked Brian O. Martin, AICP, Executive Director of the Miami Valley Regional Planning Commission.

 Established in 1964, the Miami Valley Regional Planning Commission promotes collaboration among communities, stakeholders, and residents to advance regional priorities.
 MVRPC is a forum and resource where the Board of Directors identifies priorities, develops public policy and collaborative strategies to improve quality of life throughout the Miami Valley Region.
 MVRPC performs various regional planning activities, including air quality, water quality, transportation, land use, research and GIS.
 As the designated Metropolitan Planning Organization (MPO), MVRPC is responsible for transportation planning in Greene, Miami and Montgomery Counties and parts of northern Warren County.
 MVRPC's areawide water quality planning designation encompasses five (5) counties: Darke, Preble plus the three MPO counties.